jparrill/docker-osp-rally/README.md

 # docker-osp-rally
-Container to execute Rally tests against Openstack
+Container to execute Rally tests against Openstack based on CentOS/Fedora

 ## How to start
 Follow this steps to make easy the use of this container, I will asume that you already have docker installed: